Hawaii judge freezes Trump’s revamped travel ban

 The White House said those six countries were targeted because their screening and information capabilities could not meet US security requirements.

-But Watson rejected the White House claim that the order wasn’t a Muslim ban, ruling that it would not be a leap “to conclude that targeting these countries likewise targets Islam,” because their Muslim populations range from 90.7 percent to 99.8 percent.
+Judge Watson, however, rejected the White House claim that the order wasn’t a Muslim ban, ruling that it would not be a leap “to conclude that targeting these countries likewise targets Islam” given their Muslim populations ranging from 90.7 percent to 99.8 percent.

 The judge made reference to several examples of Trump explicitly framing proposed action on immigration in religious language, including a March 2016 interview during which the then president-elect said: “I think Islam hates us.”